SchmidtDSE/maize-loss-climate-experiment/README.md

  - **Run directly**: First, install the Python requirements (`pip install -r requirements.txt`) optionally within a [virtual environment](https://python-guide-es.readthedocs.io/es/guide-es/dev/virtualenvs.html).
 Then, simply execute `bash run.sh` to execute the pipeline from start to finish.
 See also `breakpoint_tasks.py` for [Luigi](https://luigi.readthedocs.io/en/stable/) targets for running subsets of the pipeline.
  - **Run through Docker**: Simply execute `bash run_docker.sh` to execute the pipeline from start to finish.
 See also `breakpoint_tasks.py` for [Luigi](https://luigi.readthedocs.io/en/stable/) targets for running subsets of the pipeline and update `run.sh` which is executed within the container.
 Note that this will operate on the `workspace` directory.

 A summary of the pipeline is created in `stats.json`.
-See local package below for use in other repository components such as the interactive tools or paper rendering.
+See local package below for use in other repository components such as the interactive tools or paper rendering. **Users may optionally skip some expensive steps by placing the files from https://zenodo.org/records/14533227 into the `workspace` directory.**

 ### Interactive tools
 Written in [Sketchingpy](https://sketchingpy.org/), the tools can be executed locally on your computer, in a static context for building the paper, or through a web browser.
 First, one needs to get data from the pipeline or download prior results: